Measurement of the Cross Section for $e^{+}e^{-}\to$ hadrons at Energies from 2.2324 to 3.6710 GeV

-For the remaining events, good charged hadronic tracks, which are referred to as {\it prongs} hereafter, are selected by imposing the following requirements: (i) the distance of the closest approach of these tracks to the interaction point ($\Vz$, $\Vr$) is required to be within 5 cm along and 0.5 cm perpendicular to the symmetry axis of the MDC; (ii) the charged tracks must lie in the acceptance region of the MDC, i.e. $|\!\cos\theta|<0.93$, where $\theta$ is the polar angle of the tracks; (iii) charged tracks which are not originated from the electron-positron collision, such as deuterons, are removed by $\chiP<10$ with $\chiP=(\dedx-\dedx_{p})/\sigma_{p}$, where $\dedx$ is the average energy loss directly measured in the MDC and $\dedx_{p}$ is the corresponding value expected for protons with a predicted uncertainty $\sigma_{p}$; (iv) momenta of these charged tracks should be smaller than $0.94\pbm$, where $\pbm$ denotes the mean momentum of the colliding beams; (v) charged tracks with both $E/(pc)>0.8$ and $p>0.65\pbm$ are removed, where $E$ is the deposited energy in the EMC and $p$ the momentum measured by the MDC; (vi) any two oppositely-charged tracks both with $E/(pc)>0.8$ will be regarded as arising from the gamma-conversion process~\cite{gamcon} and excluded as long as their invariant mass is less than $0.1~\gevcc$ and their opening angle is less than $15^{\circ}$.
+For the remaining events, good charged hadronic tracks, which are referred to as "prongs" hereafter, are selected by imposing the following requirements: (i) the distance of the closest approach of these tracks to the interaction point ($\Vz$, $\Vr$) is required to be within 5 cm along and 0.5 cm perpendicular to the symmetry axis of the MDC; (ii) the charged tracks must lie in the acceptance region of the MDC, i.e. $|\!\cos\theta|<0.93$, where $\theta$ is the polar angle of the tracks; (iii) charged tracks that do not originate from the electron-positron collision, such as deuterons, are removed by $\chiP<10$ with $\chiP=(\dedx-\dedx_{p})/\sigma_{p}$, where $\dedx$ is the average energy loss directly measured in the MDC and $\dedx_{p}$ is the corresponding value expected for protons with a predicted uncertainty $\sigma_{p}$; (iv) the momenta of these charged tracks should be smaller than $0.94\pbm$, where $\pbm$ denotes the mean momentum of the colliding beams; and (v) charged tracks with both $E/(pc)>0.8$ and $p>0.65\pbm$ are removed, where $E$ is the deposited energy in the EMC and $p$ is the momentum measured by the MDC.
+Furthermore, any two oppositely charged tracks both with $E/(pc)>0.8$ will be regarded as arising from the gamma-conversion process~\cite{gamcon} and excluded as long as their invariant mass is less than $0.1~\gevcc$ and their opening angle is less than $15^{\circ}$.